Lieutenant Governor’s Respectful Citizenship Award

 - two in the Mi'kmaw Kina'matnewey (MK) board, and

-- two to African Nova Scotian students from across the province.
+- two African Nova Scotian students from across the province.

-- One will be an individual student award, and the other will be a team award for two or more people (team may include adults).
+- One will be an individual student award, and the other will be a team award for two or more people.

-- An additional two awards can be given if a student is homeschooled or enrolled in private school is a successful applicant.
+- An additional two awards can be given if a student is a successful applicant who is homeschooled or enrolled in a private school.

-To be nominated, youth must be a registered student in Nova Scotia and enrolled in a grade from Primary to 12.
+To be nominated, one must be a registered student in Nova Scotia and enrolled in a grade from Primary to 12.

-The nomination deadline has been extended to Tuesday May 25th, 2021, and the Lieutenant Governor will present the awards virtually on June 28th, 2021.
+The nomination deadline is Friday, February 24th, 2023; and the Lieutenant Governor will present the awards on Thursday, April 6th, 2023.